on orders of $85 or more

-Balderson Settlers in the United States in the 18th Century
+Balderson Settlers in United States in the 18th Century

 - Thomas Balderson, who landed in New England in 1747

-Balderson Settlers in the United States in the 20th Century
+Balderson Settlers in United States in the 20th Century

 - Edith G. Balderson, aged 22, who emigrated to America from Balham, England, in 1908